Indiana Independent Contractor Misclassification: How the 123 Test Works and What It Costs

 • Creative and marketing services: Agencies that rely heavily on long-term contractor relationships where the contractor works exclusively for one client.

-How to document contractor relationships to satisfy the ABC test
+How to document contractor relationships to satisfy the 123 Test

 Documentation doesn't change the underlying relationship — but it does preserve your ability to demonstrate the relationship's true character.
 For each contractor, you should have evidence that addresses all three parts of the test: